nikolio/adnotium/README.md

 * It would use vanilla js to post the json response by making a simple http post using fetch, or by a nojs http form submit post from the browser.
 It would _require_ a form url to email service for such.

 * Sending an email (without using any smtp server) from the browser to the email's destination smtp server.
 We don't really care if it lands in the spam folder.
-Use of fingerprinting ip/browser/device/etc to prevent abuse when receiving/filtering, that would be auto discarded if the received message is not abusive.
+Use of fingerprinting ip/browser/device/etc to prevent abuse when receiving/filtering, that would be auto discarded if the received message is not abusive - This would require disclaimer and research on how to be Data Protection Regulation _Compliant_ - .
 This way we don't need the "cloud"/someone else computer for receiving the comments.

 The second part (sh script/nodejs):